In this article:

 – It helps with the elimination of toxins

-– It stabilizes the intestinal flora
+– It stabilizes the gut flora

-– It promotes calmness, balance and regeneration.
+– It promotes calmness, balance, and regeneration

-Tips & challenges for horses in autumn: Read more background information here >>>
+Tips & Challenges for Horses in Autumn: Read more background information here >>>

 Basics of shedding